imixs/imixs-jsf-example/src/docker/configuration/openliberty/README.md

 ## Configuration

-You can find the server configuration details for the Open Libertry server in the config directory
+You can find the server configuration details for the OpenLiberty server in the config directory

 	/src/docker/configuration/openliberty/